al-rodionov/commerce/README.md

 ### Report client

-Generate transaction report requests (by default, request payments for the last 30 seconds), send them to the server and process a successful response
+Generate payments report requests (by default, request payments for the last 30 seconds), send them to the server and process a successful response

 ### Database